wildfly-swarm-archive/devoxx-lab/README.md

 During the lab we are going to require some components that the lecturer will provide.
 Among these things are components for service registration and discovery and other parts that are typically provided by the deployment environment.

 These components will be made available as shared services throughout the room.
-However if you plan to some if it on your own hardware then we recommend the following additional components:
+However if you plan to use some of it on your laptop, then we recommend the following additional components:

 - [Docker](https://www.docker.com/)
 - [Consul](https://hub.docker.com/r/progrium/consul/)